Article at a Glance:

 Humans are notably 60% more emotionally reactive when they don’t get enough rest.
 The amygdala is responsible for triggering emotions, and it is excessively reactive when sleep deprived.
 We also lose some control from the prefrontal cortex – a part of the brain that is responsible for helping us make rational decisions.

-Matthew Walker, sleep scientist and professor at UC Berkeley, says that, “Without sleep, our brain reverts to a primitive pattern of uncontrolled reactivity.
+Matthew Walker, a sleep scientist,e and professor at UC Berkeley, says that “Without sleep, our brain reverts to a primitive pattern of uncontrolled reactivity.
 We produce unmetered, inappropriate emotional reactions, and are unable to place events into a broader or considered context.”
-Walker affirms that that getting adequate sleep helps regulate (or put the brake on) the amygdala, our “emotional gas pedal”.
+Walker affirms that getting adequate sleep helps regulate (or put the brake on) the amygdala, our “emotional gas pedal”.

 The Stigma Around Getting Help

 Resiliency, even under the most extreme pressure, and/or without adequate rest, is perceived as a strength in the military.
 The downfall to this “always ready” mentality is that it’s not sustainable or safe.
 Despite public and familial encouragement for soldiers to talk to professionals about their mental state, the stigma that displaying psychiatric symptoms is a sign of weakness or cowardice persists.